 As Japan was suing for peace and World War 2 was coming to an end, on August 6, the U.S. dropped the first atomic bomb ever used, on Hiroshima.
 Between 140,000 and 150,000 people, overwhelmingly civilians, died from the attack and hundreds of thousands wounded.
 On August 9, the U.S. dropped an even more powerful nuclear bomb on Nagasaki, murdering another 70,000 people.
-Mushroom cloud over Nagasaki.

-Military intervention in Greek civil war, 1947-49

-Truman (D)

-The U.S. armed, trained, and led the reactionary Greek military in a bloody counterinsurgency against anti-fascist guerrilla fighters who had driven Nazis from many parts of Greece during WW 2.
+The U.S. is the only country ever to use nuclear weapons.
+Military intervention in Greek civil war, 1947-49 The U.S. armed, trained, and led the reactionary Greek military in a bloody counterinsurgency against anti-fascist guerrilla fighters who had driven Nazis from many parts of Greece during WW 2.
 The leftist fighters suffered losses of many tens of thousands before their surrender in October 1949.

-The Korean War, 1950-53

-Truman (D), Dwight D. Eisenhower (R)

-Mass execution of political prisoners by U.S.-puppet South Korean regime, July 1950.
-Photo: U.S. Army In June 1950, the U.S. orchestrated a United Nations invasion of Korea, and sent over 340,000 American troops.
-U.S. and U.S.led forces killed more than two million North Korean civilians.
-500,000 North Korean soldiers, and between 900,000 and a million Chinese soldiers.
-There were also 1.3 million South Korean casualties, including 400,000 dead.
-CIA coup in Iran, 1953 Truman (D), Eisenhower (R) The CIA and British intelligence launched a military coup overthrowing Iran's elected prime minister, Mohammad Mossadegh, who had nationalized Britain's Anglo-Iranian Oil Company, replacing him with U.S. puppet Mohammad Reza Shah Pahlavi The coup embedded Iran as a key military outpost for the U.S. against regional liberation struggles and in its Cold War clash with the Soviet Union.
+The Korean War, 1950-53 Truman (D), Dwight D. Eisenhower (R) In June 1950, the U.S. orchestrated a United Nations invasion of Korea, and sent over 340,000 American troops.
+U.S. and U.S.-led forces killed more than two million North Korean civilians, 500,000 North Korean soldiers, and between 900,000 and a million Chinese soldiers.
+There were also 1.3 million South Korean casualties. including 400,000 dead.
+CIA coup in Iran, 1953 Truman (D), Eisenhower (R) The CIA and British intelligence launched a military coup overthrowing Iran's elected prime minister, Mohammad Mossadegh who had nationalized Britain's Anglo-Iranian Oil Company, replacing him with U.S. puppet Mohammad Reza Shah Pahlavi.
+The coup embedded Iran as a key military outpost for the U.S. against regional liberation struggles and in its Cold War clash with the Soviet Union.
 The Shah ruled as an iron-fisted U.S. puppet for 25 years.
 Vietnam War, 1961-1975 Eisenhower (R), John Kennedy (D), Lyndon B. Johnson (D), Richard Nixon (R), Gerald Ford (R)